MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 1. Select **Next**.
 1. Change any of the following:
-   - Navigate to a different model.json or manifest.json file with a different set of entities from the container.
+   - Navigate to a different model.json or manifest.json file with a different set of tables from the container.
-   - To add additional entities to ingest, select **New entity**.
+   - To add additional tables to ingest, select **New table**.
-   - To remove any already selected entities if there are no dependencies, select the entity and **Delete**.
+   - To remove any already selected tables if there are no dependencies, select the table and **Delete**.
       > [!IMPORTANT]
-      > If there are dependencies on the existing model.json or manifest.json file and the set of entities, you'll see an error message and can't select a different model.json or manifest.json file.
+      > If there are dependencies on the existing model.json or manifest.json file and the set of tables, you'll see an error message and can't select a different model.json or manifest.json file.
 Remove those dependencies before changing the model.json or manifest.json file or create a new data source with the model.json or manifest.json file that you want to use to avoid removing the dependencies.
    - To change data file location or the primary key, select **Edit**.
    - To change the incremental ingestion data, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).
-   - Only change the entity name to match the entity name in the .json file.
+   - Only change the table name to match the table name in the .json file.

      > [!NOTE]
-     > Always keep the entity name in Customer Insights the same as the entity name inside the model.json or manifest.json file after ingestion.
-Customer Insights validates all entity names with the model.json or manifest.json during every system refresh.
-If an entity name is changed either inside Customer Insights or outside, an error occurs because Customer Insights cannot find the new entity name in the .json file.
-If an ingested entity name was accidentally changed, edit the entity name in Customer Insights to match the name in the .json file.
+     > Always keep the table name in Customer Insights the same as the table name inside the model.json or manifest.json file after ingestion.
+Customer Insights validates all table names with the model.json or manifest.json during every system refresh.
+If a table name is changed either inside Customer Insights or outside, an error occurs because Customer Insights cannot find the new table name in the .json file.
+If an ingested table name was accidentally changed, edit the table name in Customer Insights to match the name in the .json file.

 1. Select **Attributes** to add or change attributes, or to enable data profiling.
 Then select **Done**.